-The subject is an existing multifamily development that contains 49 one-, two- and three-bedroom units.
+The subject is an existing senior development that contains 40 one- and two-bedroom units.
 After researching the vacancy rates of the existing units in the area, it is firmly believed that the rehabilitated development will satisfy a portion of the continued demand for the units within the market.
 The subject typically maintains a stabilized occupancy rate and does not need to absorb any additional units.
 The rehabilitation will not displace any tenants, and the existing tenants are expected to remain income-qualified.